 Organisations need to be careful not to confuse the two.

-While it is true that both good strategy and leadership can be personified in one individual, they are fundamentally two separate things.
+While it is true that both good strategy and leadership can be personified in one individual or team, they are fundamentally two separate things.
 Leadership is about having a vision and inspiring and motivating people to move in a certain direction.
 Field Marshall Montgomery said “the leader must have infectious optimism and the determination to persevere in the face of difficulties, he must also radiate confidence, even when he himself is not too certain of the outcome.
 The final test of a leader is the feeling you have when you leave his presence after a conference.
 Have you got a feeling of uplift and confidence”?

 Strategy is about fundamental analysis, having a clear view of the organisation’s core competence, identifying and predicting how the future landscape could be disrupted and having a clear definition of the challenges and opportunities facing the organisation.
 It is about deciding which ones are worth pursuing (and not) and which are likely to be achieved.
-It is about understanding the obstacles that need to be overcome in pursuit of that objective.
+It’s also about understanding the obstacles to be overcome in pursuit of that objective.